Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Choosing the Lowest Commission

 The cheapest agency isn’t always the best value.
 A 15% agency that doesn’t get you work is more expensive than a 20% agency that keeps you booked consistently.
-Evaluate total potential income, not just the percentage.
+Think in terms of net income potential, not commission percentage.

 Ignoring Hidden Costs

-Some agencies have low commission but high fees for various services.
-Calculate the total cost structure, not just the headline commission rate.
+Some agencies have low headline commission but significant fees for various services.
+Calculate the total cost structure.
+The number on the commission line is only part of the picture.

 Not Reading the Contract

-Commission rates and fees should be clearly specified in your contract.
+Commission rates and all fees should be clearly specified in your contract.
 Read every word.
-Ask about anything unclear.
-For guidance, see our post on modeling agency contracts explained.
+Ask about anything unclear before signing.
+For guidance on what to look for, see our post on modeling agency contracts explained.

-Make sure you understand exactly what income is commission-able.
+Make sure you understand exactly what income is commissionable.
 Work you book independently?
-Income from platforms they don’t manage?
-Earnings from relationships you brought to the agency?
-These should be clearly defined.
+Earnings from platforms they don’t manage?
+Income from relationships you brought to the agency yourself?
+These distinctions should be clearly defined in your contract before you sign.

 What commission should a new model expect to pay?

-New models typically pay standard rates of 15-20%.
-Some agencies charge slightly higher rates (up to 25%) for new models because developing new talent requires more investment.
-What matters is whether the services justify the rate and whether the agency has a track record of successfully developing new talent.
+New models typically pay the standard rate of 15-20%.
+Some agencies charge slightly higher (up to 25%) for new talent because developing someone from scratch requires more investment.
+What matters is whether the service level justifies the rate and whether the agency has a verifiable track record of successfully developing newer models into working ones.

 Can agencies change their commission after I sign?

 Only if your contract allows it.
 A fair contract specifies the commission rate for the duration of the agreement and requires mutual consent for any changes.
-If the contract allows unilateral rate increases, negotiate that out before signing.
+If a contract allows the agency to raise rates unilaterally, negotiate that language out before signing.

 Should I pay for professional photos to get signed?

-No. Legitimate agencies sign models based on simple digitals (basic snapshots) and develop professional portfolios after signing.
-If an agency requires you to pay for professional photography before they’ll represent you — especially through their preferred photographer — that’s a scam.
+No. Legitimate agencies sign models based on simple digitals — clean snapshots in good lighting showing your natural appearance.
+They develop professional portfolios after signing, through their relationships with photographers.
+If an agency requires you to pay for professional photography before they’ll represent you, especially through their preferred photographer, that’s a scam.

 Do modeling agencies charge monthly fees?

-Traditional modeling agencies do not charge monthly fees.
-They work on commission.
-If an agency wants a monthly retainer or membership fee, be very cautious.
-Some digital/creator management agencies do charge monthly fees for comprehensive services, but this should be clearly justified by the service level.
+Traditional modeling agencies do not charge monthly retainers.
+They earn from commission.
+If an agency wants a monthly fee, proceed with serious caution.
+Some full-service digital management agencies do charge monthly fees for genuinely comprehensive services — but that fee structure should be clearly justified by documented scope and real service delivery.

-What if an agency takes commission on work I booked myself?
+What if an agency wants commission on work I booked myself?

 This depends on your contract.
-Some contracts state that all income during the contract period is commissionable regardless of source.
+Some contracts state all income during the contract period is commissionable regardless of source.
 Others only apply to work the agency actively secured.
-Clarify this before signing and ensure the contract language matches your understanding.
+Clarify this before signing and make sure the contract language exactly matches your understanding of the arrangement.

-At Aruna Talent, we believe in transparent, fair fee structures that reflect the actual value we provide.
-No hidden costs, no exploitative rates — just clear partnerships where success is shared.
-As the world’s #1 creator consulting agency, we’re setting the standard for what professional representation should cost.
-Talk to Aruna Talent about what working together looks like.
+At Aruna Talent, we believe in transparent fee structures that reflect the actual value we provide.
+No hidden costs.
+No exploitative rates.
+Just clear partnerships where success is genuinely shared.
+If you’re looking for professional representation that’s built on real results, the application takes 2 minutes.